 During its years on the PM, it traveled the entire PM system extensively as the Weighmaster's caboose.
 In this role it was usually in the company of PM scale testing car #Z-3.

 This caboose is preserved with a small 2-4-2 of unknown origin adjacent to a restored schoolhouse.
 This photo shows the pitfalls of amateur restoration efforts as evidenced by the "upside-down" railings adjacent to the steps at each end of the caboose.
 Presumably, the roofwalks and end ladders were removed out of concern for liability issues.

-89700-series Single-Sheathed Boxcar, used as a toy store at Taylor Heritage park on Pardee Road.
-This car is preserved with a wooden caboose, among the historic buildings behind the Sheridan Center.
+89700-series Single-Sheathed Boxcar, formerly used as a toy store at Taylor Heritage park on Pardee Road.
+This car is preserved along with a Grand Trunk Western wooden caboose, among the historic buildings behind the Sheridan Center.